computing-in-the-liberal-arts/SIGCSE2020-PreSymposium-Event/docs/curricula/swarthmore/index.md

 3. **Introduce parallel computing in our introductory course sequence**.
-  One of our second courses, CS31, introduces shared memory parallel computing with pthreads, including syncrhonization.
+  One of our second courses, CS31, introduces shared memory parallel computing with pthreads, including synchronization.
 This has been ...
-  All of our Systems Group courses include some coverage of PDC, so every major has exposure to PDC at the introductory and advanced level through their group requirment.
+  All of our Systems Group courses include some coverage of PDC, so every major has exposure to PDC at the introductory and advanced level through their group requirement.
 Details about the PDC parts of our curriculum are in ["Pervasive Parallel and Distributed Computing in a Liberal Arts College Curriculum".
 Tia Newhall, Andrew Danner, Kevin C. Webb The Journal of Parallel and Distributed Computing, volume 105, July 2017 ](https://www.sciencedirect.com/science/article/pii/S0743731517300114)